ZylOww/S2-DLL/README.md

 # S2C WWII Speedrun DLL

-This is a speedrun-oriented DLL for Call of Duty: WWII that aims to enhance the speedrunning experience by implementing rebindable restart keys, soft consumables, and a session-based verification watermark.
+This is a speedrun-oriented DLL for Call of Duty: WWII that aims to enhance the speedrunning experience by implementing rebindable restart keys, infinite consumables, and a session-based verification watermark.

 ---